The short answer

 So the colloquial use is not nonsense.
 It is just broader and softer than the formal one.

 It reflects the fact that Jewish life does not separate morality from commandment as neatly as modern secular language often does.
-Acts of generosity, charity, and care can be discussed as mitzvot because they are not only nice.
-They are also religiously meaningful obligations.
+Acts of generosity, charity, and care can be discussed as mitzvot because they are kind and also religiously meaningful obligations.

 Not all mitzvot are equal in the same way